 Is getting life insurance after cardiac bypass possible?
 If you’re looking at life insurance from just one company, you are limiting your choices of reasonable priced life insurance coverage.
-However, with an agency that specializes in the best life insurance companies and carriers that offer no medical exams, you can get an array of life insurance policies to choose from.
+However, with an agency that has access to top rated life insurance companies and carriers that offer no medical exams, you can get an array of life insurance policies to choose from.

 And, if you suffer with any kind of health problem and have undergone surgery for a health condition, such as cardiac bypass, it’s imperative you keep your options open… far and wide.